-The Department of Political Science offers graduate work leading to M.A. and Ph.D. degrees.
+The Department of Political Science offers graduate work leading to M.A. and Ph.D. in Political Science degrees.
 The department endeavors to accommodate the special and general interests of students through a broad curriculum, individualized programs, and varied teaching and research assistantships.
 The department takes a personal interest in its students throughout their period of enrollment and assists them in finding satisfying professional employment upon graduation.
 Graduates now hold academic appointments in 60 American universities and colleges and more than a dozen foreign institutions of higher education.
 The professional interests of the faculty range across most fields of political science, and have resulted in significant scholarly publications and presentations at professional meetings.

 Provisions of this publication are supplemented by policies made explicit in the regulations and procedures of the graduate studies program of the Department of Political Science and made available to all graduate students.